FionaHM/Nerdz/README.md

-# Nerdz :neckbeard: :alien:  :game_die:
+# Nerdz :alien: :neckbeard: :game_die:
 What kind of Nerd are you?
 Or are you actually a Geek?
 Which nerd type prevails in your location?
-Nerds everywhere will find the answers to these and many questions with the launch of our newest app, Nerdz.
+Nerds everywhere will find the answers to these and many other questions with the launch of our newest app, Nerdz.

 ## Table of Contents